haxiomic/dts2hx/ROADMAP.md

 ? `tc.getBaseConstraintOfType(type)`
 ? `getBaseTypes(type:InterfaceType):Array<typescript.ts.BaseType>`
 ? `tc.getWidenedType()`
-? `getApparentType()`
-? could use `tc.getNonNullable` type instead of unwrap null ? `getRootSymbols()`
+? `getRootSymbols()`

-- If a symbol is both a class and interface, we could split into a class implementation and an interface implementation, and then select the correct type when referencing by context: if used in implements, then use interface version

 - Use subtypes for typedef anons (so it's not an anon repreated 3x)
 	- i.e. `abstract Name({...}) to {...} from {...} { }`